graphile/worker/README.md

-  specify an identifier for this crontab entry; by default this will use the task identifier, but if you want more than one schedule for the same task (e.g. with different payload, or different times) then you will need to supply a unique identifier manually.
-Changing the identifier can result in duplicate executions, so we recommend that you explicitly set it and never change it.
+  specify an identifier for this crontab entry; by default this will use the task identifier, but if you want more than one schedule for the same task (e.g. with different payload, or different times) then you will need to supply a unique identifier explicitly.
-- `!fill=t` where `t` is a "time phrase" (see below) - back-fill any entries from the last time period `t`, for example if the worker was not running when they were due to be executed (note: this will not back-fill new tasks, only tasks that were previously known)
+- `!fill=t` where `t` is a "time phrase" (see below) - back-fill any entries from the last time period `t`, for example if the worker was not running when they were due to be executed.
 - `!max=n` where `n` is a small positive integer - configure the `max_attempts`
-  of the job
+  of the job.
-- `!queue=name` where `name` is an alphanumeric queue name - add the job to a named queue so it executes serially
+- `!queue=name` where `name` is an alphanumeric queue name - add the job to a named queue so it executes serially.
-- `!priority=n` where `n` is a valid priority - set the priority of the job
+- `!priority=n` where `n` is a relatively small integer - set the priority of the job.

+**NOTE**: changing the identifier (e.g. via `id`) can result in duplicate executions, so we recommend that you explicitly set it and never change it.

+**NOTE**: using `fill` will not back-fill new tasks, only tasks that were previously known.

+**NOTE**: the higher you set the `fill` parameter, the longer the worker startup time will be; when used you should set it to be slightly larger than the longest period of downtime you expect for your worker.

 Time phrases are comprised of a sequence of number-letter combinations, where the number represents a quantity and the letter represents a time period, e.g.